jpmcgrath/paperclip-thumbnailer/README.md

 It thumbnails things in the most boring way possible.

 This gem is mainly for building other Paperclip processors.
+An example is the [paperclip-watermarker](https://github.com/thoughtbot/paperclip-watermarker) processor.

 Building Blocks
 ---------------